 BioLite CampStove 2+

 The BioLite CampStove 2+ does something no other stove in this roundup does: it generates electricity from the heat of a wood fire and stores it in a built-in battery you can use to charge your devices.
-I was skeptical before using it and am now a convert for certain types of camping.
-On a 3-day car camping trip in Shenandoah, I cooked every meal on it and charged my headlamp battery and phone's emergency reserve without any other power source.
+It performs convincingly enough to win over skeptics for certain types of camping.
+On a multi-day car camping trip, it can realistically handle every meal while also charging a headlamp battery and a phone's emergency reserve without any other power source.
 The fan creates efficient combustion with minimal smoke.
 At $150 it's the most expensive stove here, but for trips where you want one less thing to recharge separately, it delivers.

 Shop BioLite →